Teva Pharmaceutical Industries (NYSE:TEVA) Updates FY 2022 Earnings Guidance

-Teva Pharmaceutical Industries (NYSE:TEVA) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $2.400-$2.600 for the period, compared to the Thomson Reuters consensus estimate of $2.640.
+Teva Pharmaceutical Industries (NYSE:TEVA) updated its FY 2022 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $2.400-$2.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.640.
 The company issued revenue guidance of $15.60 billion-$16.20 billion, compared to the consensus revenue estimate of $16.32 billion.

-A number of equities analysts have commented on TEVA shares.
-Argus cut Teva Pharmaceutical Industries from a buy rating to a hold rating in a research note on Thursday, January 27th.
-Raymond James cut Teva Pharmaceutical Industries from an outperform rating to a market perform rating in a research report on Thursday, October 28th.
-TheStreet upgraded Teva Pharmaceutical Industries from a d+ rating to a c rating in a research report on Wednesday, October 27th.
-Finally, StockNews.com raised Teva Pharmaceutical Industries from a hold rating to a buy rating in a research note on Tuesday.
-Five equities research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
-According to MarketBeat, Teva Pharmaceutical Industries presently has a consensus rating of Hold and a consensus price target of $11.50.
+TEVA has been the topic of several recent analyst reports.
+StockNews.com raised Teva Pharmaceutical Industries from a hold rating to a buy rating in a report on Tuesday.
+Argus cut Teva Pharmaceutical Industries from a buy rating to a hold rating in a report on Thursday, January 27th.
+Raymond James cut Teva Pharmaceutical Industries from an outperform rating to a market perform rating in a report on Thursday, October 28th.
+Finally, TheStreet raised Teva Pharmaceutical Industries from a d+ rating to a c rating in a report on Wednesday, October 27th.
+Five research analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+According to MarketBeat.com, the stock has an average rating of Hold and a consensus target price of $11.50.

-In other news, EVP Sven Dethlefs sold 4,138 shares of the stock in a transaction dated Wednesday, February 9th.
-The shares were sold at an average price of $9.06, for a total transaction of $37,490.28.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP David Matthew Stark sold 6,110 shares of the stock in a transaction dated Wednesday, February 9th.
+In other Teva Pharmaceutical Industries news, VP David Matthew Stark sold 6,110 shares of the business’s stock in a transaction dated Wednesday, February 9th.
 The stock was sold at an average price of $9.06, for a total transaction of $55,356.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Sven Dethlefs sold 4,138 shares of the company’s stock in a transaction dated Wednesday, February 9th.
+The stock was sold at an average price of $9.06, for a total value of $37,490.28.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.74% of the company’s stock.
+0.74% of the stock is currently owned by insiders.

-A hedge fund recently raised its stake in Teva Pharmaceutical Industries stock.
-Bank of New York Mellon Corp raised its stake in Teva Pharmaceutical Industries Limited (NYSE:TEVA) by 1.9% in the 3rd quarter, according to its most recent filing with the SEC.
-The fund owned 1,793,200 shares of the company’s stock after purchasing an additional 32,617 shares during the period.
-Bank of New York Mellon Corp owned 0.16% of Teva Pharmaceutical Industries worth $17,467,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 47.76% of the company’s stock.
+An institutional investor recently raised its position in Teva Pharmaceutical Industries stock.
+Bank of New York Mellon Corp boosted its position in shares of Teva Pharmaceutical Industries Limited (NYSE:TEVA) by 1.9% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 1,793,200 shares of the company’s stock after buying an additional 32,617 shares during the period.
+Bank of New York Mellon Corp owned approximately 0.16% of Teva Pharmaceutical Industries worth $17,467,000 as of its most recent SEC filing.
+Institutional investors and hedge funds own 47.76% of the company’s stock.

 Teva Pharmaceutical Industries Ltd. engages in the development and production of medicines.
 Its products include medicines for cardiovascular diseases, pain relievers, obesity, cancer and supportive care, infectious diseases and human immunodeficiency viruses, and colds and coughs.
 The firm operates through following geographical segments: North America, Europe and International Markets.